knative/docs/docs/serving/config-ha.md

 $ kubectl get hpa activator -n knative-serving
 ```

-The possible ouput will be something like:
+The possible output will be something like:

 ```
 NAME        REFERENCE              TARGETS   MINPODS   MAXPODS   REPLICAS   AGE activator   Deployment/activator   2%/100%   5         15        11         346d
 ```

 By default `minReplicas` and `maxReplicas` are set to `1` and `20`, correspondingly.
-If those values are not desireable for some reason, then, for example, you can change those values to `minScale=9` and `maxScale=19` using the following command:
+If those values are not desirable for some reason, then, for example, you can change those values to `minScale=9` and `maxScale=19` using the following command:

 ```
 $ kubectl patch hpa activator -n knative-serving -p '{"spec":{"minReplicas":9,"maxReplicas":19}}'